|

 | State of the Arctic Freshwater Biodiversity: Key Findings and Advice for Monitoring | 2016 | |

-CBMP Marine Biodiversity Monitoring | Key finding | | Increases in the frequency of contagious diseases are being observed | State of the Arctic Marine Biodiversity: Key Findings and Advice for Monitoring | 2017 | |
+| CBMP Freshwater Biodiversity Monitoring | Key finding | | Temperature is the overriding and predominant driver for most FECs, but climate, geographical connectivity, geology, and smaller-scale environmental parameters such as water chemistry are all key drivers of Arctic freshwater biodiversity. | State of the Arctic Freshwater Biodiversity: Key Findings and Advice for Monitoring | 2016 | |

-CBMP Marine Biodiversity Monitoring | Advice | | Coordination: Better coordination allows for increased value for investment in monitoring programs, better opportunity to compare results, and more ability to draw meaningful conclusions from data:
+| CBMP Marine Biodiversity Monitoring | Advice | | Coordination: Better coordination allows for increased value for investment in monitoring programs, better opportunity to compare results, and more ability to draw meaningful conclusions from data:

 - Strategically locate Arctic research stations and monitoring vessels, and use all collected specimens, to allow the collection and analysis of as many CBMP FECs as possible.